Time to drive a wooden stake through the heart of corruption

 In a unanimous 9-0 decision, the Roberts Court upheld a Nevada statute, Nevada Commission on Ethics v.
-Carrigan, requiring public officials to recuse themselves from voting on, or advocating the passage or failure of; quoting from the Nevada statutes,
+Carrigan, requiring public officials to recuse themselves from voting on, or advocating the passage or failure of; quoting from the Nevada statutes, “a matter with respect to which the independence of judgment of a reasonable person in his situation would be materially affected by,” inter alia, “[h]is commitment in a private capacity to the interests of others.”

-At the request of his campaign manager, an elected official in Nevada, in violation of a Nevada statute, proposed and voted to provide a casino gaming license to the best friend of his campaign manager.
 The Roberts Court rejected arguments that the Nevada statute is either too broad and/or too vague and that therefore it is unconstitutional.
 The Roberts Court also rejected arguments that a legislators voting privilege is an expression of a legislators freely expressed opinion and therefore a form of protected speech.

 What sets Nevada’s statute apart from ethics laws in most states is that most states require prosecutors to prove the meaning of a wink and a nod.
 A winning defense can be as simple as “That contribution I got from those people had no bearing on my decision to appropriate a million bucks to them.”
 In the absence of a video with audio record of a promise made in exchange for cash received, prosecutors seldom touch it.
 Nevada’s statute reduces the necessary evidence to a paper trail.
 A copy of a legislator’s reported contributions and voting record can be sufficient to win a conviction.

 In Skilling v.
 United States, the Roberts Court narrowed but preserved the use of a federal statute commonly referred to as “the Honest Services Act.”
 So called because it simply says the public is entitled to honest services from public officials, leaving it to judges and juries to be the judge of what constitutes dishonest services.
 Violation of the Honest Services Act is a felony.
 When Enron collapsed, prosecutors attempted to apply the Honest Services Act to Jeffery Skilling’s dishonest dealings with Enron’s stockholders.
 Many Court watchers expected the Court to declare the Act to be unconstitutionally vague but they did not.
 They clarified that its use was restricted to public corruption, not private institutions such as Enron.

 Justice Roberts’ added the word “corruption,” to his reference to “quid pro quo,” implying that a stronger criminal act is the solution, not more ethical or reporting requirements.
 The U.S. Senate and U.S. House have their own reporting requirements and ethics statutes which exempt members of both houses from State reporting and ethics requirements.
 However, as former House Majority Leader Tom Delay learned in Texas, members of Congress are not exempt from the criminal statutes of their home states.
 One of Tom Delay’s money raising schemes resembled a Texas statutory definition of money laundering.
 He was indicted, convicted, and is to this day locked in a series of appeals and reversals.

-The moral of this story: Any state that chooses to define the act of using one’s public office to provide themselves, their families, employers, partners, contributors and/or issue ad supporters with access to the public purse or a leg up on their competition as money laundering or felony bribery can bring a rapid end to the practice.
+The moral of this story: Any state that chooses to define the act of using one’s public office to provide themselves, their families, employers, partners, contributors and/or issue ad supporters with access to the public purse or a leg up on their competition as felony bribery can bring a rapid end to the practice.

 What corporation or lobbyist would spend a dime on contributions or issue adds if it didn’t buy them an unfair advantage or access to the public purse?